UVM Geology graduates chose careers ranging from environmental bio-geochemist and field geologist to oceanographer and volcanologist.

 Matthew Sweeney (B.S.
 Geology, BS Applied Mathematics 2012) studies physical volcanology (specifically the explosive interaction between magma and water).
 He has had the opportunity to do field work on four continents—his primary Ph.D. work has focused on Dotsero Volcano in Colorado.

-Sam Lagor (M.S., 2016) is working for the Vermont Agency of Transportation’s highway construction “Material Acceptance Unit.”
+Sam Lagor (M.S., 2016) manages roadside rock fall hazards and stone aggregate sources around the state for highway construction “Material Acceptance Unit.”